AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Management/Account_Role_1.md

 ### Security

-Authorized for Account Administrators of the specified tenant.
+Authorized for Account Administrators of the specified account.

 ### Returns